 Within 15 minutes of our first call, she told me, “Josh, you’re undervaluing what Flight Media has to offer.
-Everywhere else, people are charging 2X what you’re offering for marketing and they suck at it."
+Everywhere else, people are charging two times what you’re offering for marketing and they suck at it."

 Slapped in the face, I doubled our rates and guess what?
 We actually closed more business.
 (Shocking!)